nomemory/andreinc-site/_posts/2021-04-22-writing-a-universal-chess-interface-client-in-java.md

 # Writing the Java UCI Client library

-As we've seen in the previous sections, an UCI-enabled chess engine works like this:
+As we've seen in the previous sections, a UCI-enabled chess engine works like this:

 - You open the chess engine process;
 - You write commands to the process's `stdin`;
-- You read the results the process's `stdout`;
+- You read the results of the process's `stdout`;
-- It's impossible to make an estimation regarding the time the engine spends to analyse a position;
+- It's impossible to make an estimation regarding the time the engine spends to analyze a position;
 - An engine-process cannot only work at a single position at a time.
-If you need to analyse more positions in parallel you need to open more processes;
+If you need to analyze more positions in parallel, you need to open more processes;

 ## Opening and closing the engine process